Chart Color Schemes

 Casino has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that could impact the area.
+AreaSearch has identified 11 projects likely impacting the area.
 Notable ones include Colley Park Upgrade, Casino CBD Masterplan, Casino Water and Sewer Infrastructure Project, and Northern Rivers Rail Trail - Casino to Bentley Section.
-The following list details those most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.